March 1, 2018

 Effective September 5, 2017, USCIS will no longer approve any new requests for DACA Advance Parole.

-10. What happens to a DACA recipient who has a pending request for advance parole to travel outside of the United States?
+13. What happens to a DACA recipient who has a pending request for advance parole to travel outside of the United States?

 Effective September 5, 2017, USCIS will administratively close all pending requests for DACA Advance Parole and will refund all associated fees.

-11. Can a DACA recipient with approved advance parole still travel outside of the country?
+14. Can a DACA recipient with approved advance parole still travel outside of the country?

 Those with a current DACA advance parole validity period from a previously-approved advance parole application will generally retain the benefit until it expires.
 However, CBP retains the authority to refuse entry to an individual – even one that has the approved advance parole document.
 Individuals with approved DACA Advance Parole should speak to a qualified legal representative to fully understand the significant risks associated with travel.

-12. Can a DACA recipient continue to use his/her Social Security Number (SSN) after their DACA expires?
+15. Can a DACA recipient continue to use his/her Social Security Number (SSN) after their DACA expires?

 The SSN that a DACA recipient received pursuant to their DACA grant will belong to that individual for life.
 In fact, the individual can continue using the SSN for various matters (banking, housing, education, etc.).
 In terms of lawful employment, the individual will need to present a valid EAD/work permit to use the SSN for employment.

-13. Can a DACA recipient continue working lawfully?
+16. Can a DACA recipient continue working lawfully?

 The administration clarified that it will not request return of EADs/work permits pursuant to the rescission announcement; as such, a DACA recipient can continue working lawfully until their EAD expires.
 DACA recipients are not legally obligated to notify their employer that their EAD is close to or has expired.
 If the expiration date is nearing, an employer can ask for an updated EAD; however, the employer cannot take action against the DACA recipient until the EAD expires.
 A DACA recipient can continue seeking employment until their EAD expires.
 During the job search, an employer cannot ask if the individual is a DACA recipient or how the individual obtained his/her work permit.

-14. What happens to a DACA recipient’s driver’s license when his/her DACA expires?
+17. What happens to a DACA recipient’s driver’s license when his/her DACA expires?

 In most states, a DACA recipient’s driver’s license may expire when his/her work authorization ends.
 People need to be cautious.
 Illinois law allows non-visa status individuals to obtain a Temporary Visitor Driver's License (TVDL).
 We encourage individuals to apply for these licenses.

-15. What can a DACA recipients do now?
+18. What can DACA recipients do now?